unai-ss/mdb-kafka-connector-cdc-sample/README.md

 # mdb-kafka-connector-cdc-sample

-This MonoDB Source and Sink Connector configuration is supposed to work as a simple way of testing basic functionality and connectivity between the involved components: Kafka Connect and MongoDB.
+This MongoDB Source and Sink Connector configuration is supposed to work as a simple way of testing basic functionality and connectivity between the involved components: Kafka Connect and MongoDB.

 ## Configuration Overview